meiyor/ABATech_AI_test/README.md

 python model_evaluation_adding_features_svm.py technical_test.csv <folding_parameter> <plotting_selector>
 python model_evaluation_adding_features_nn.py technical_test.csv <folding_parameter> <plotting_selector>
 ```
-In this evaluation we test a 5-fold crossvalidation for the baselines and the added-features models (124 features).
+You can follow the previous Python commands if you don't want to follow the details of the notebooks in the **notebooks** folder, but you can take any alternative for evaluating the models.
+In this evaluation we test a 5-fold crossvalidation (as we mentioned above) for the baselines and the added-features models (124 features).
 In the following table we report the average and the standard deviation of the accuracy for each modality and each classifier.